New distributional records of Southern Ocean Isopoda based on vouchers from the Italian National Antarctic Museum (MNA, Section of Genoa)

 Pesquisadores deveriam citar esta obra da seguinte maneira:

-Noli N, Cecchetto M, Guzzi A, Grillo M, Cometti V, Schiaparelli S, Gan Y (2023).
-Isopoda of the Southern Ocean: New Records from the Ross Sea Area by the National Antarctic Museum (MNA) Genoa Section.
-Version 1.2.
+Noli N, Cecchetto M, Guzzi A, Grillo M, Cometti V, Schiaparelli S, Gan Y (2024).
+New distributional records of Southern Ocean Isopoda based on vouchers from the Italian National Antarctic Museum (MNA, Section of Genoa).
+Version 1.6.
 Italian National Antarctic Museum (MNA, Section of Genoa).
-Occurrence dataset. https://ipt.biodiversity.aq/resource?r=mna_isopoda&v=1.2
+Occurrence dataset. https://ipt.biodiversity.aq/resource?r=mna_isopoda&v=1.6

 Direitos